The Jordan Valley

 The Workers Are Few

-The people chosen to proclaim the good news of the kingdom and His love were busy following traditions and burdening the people with rules and regulations and failed to do their work.
-We are now the shepherds who have tasted the love of God and should let the others know of that love.
+The people chosen to proclaim the good news of the kingdom and His love were busy following traditions burdening the people with rules and regulations and failing to do their work.
+We are now the shepherds who have tasted the love of God and should let others know of that love.

 Then he said to his disciples, “The harvest is plentiful but the workers are few.
 Ask the Lord of the harvest, therefore, to send out workers into his harvest field.”